OWASP/samm/v2.0/beta/core/verification/v-requirements-driven-testing.md

 ## Maturity 1 - Test for software security controls
 ### Benefit
+Verifies that the standard software security controls operate as expected.

 ### Activity
 Conduct security tests to verify that the standard software security controls operate as expected.
 At a high level, this means testing the correct functioning of the confidentiality, integrity, and availability controls of the data as well as the service.
 Security test cases at least include testing for authentication, access control, input validation, encoding, and escaping data and encryption controls.
 The test objective is to validate that the security controls are implemented with few or no vulnerabilities.